Heather/ctodo/README.md

 Synchronization
 ===============

-Easy, seens everyone here have got his ~ in git all you need is just git add .todo.db3 so you sync you todo list in binary way with .git Yes encrytion doesn't supported but I don't need it because I will be happy if you take some task from my todo list and make it for me ;)
+Easy, seens everyone here have got her ~ in git all you need is just git add .todo.db3 so you sync your todo list in binary way with git.
+Yes encrytion doesn't supported yet but I don't need it because I will be happy if you will take some tasks from my todo list and make them for me ;)

 Installation
 ============